 If you are incarcerated in a California state prison or county jail, the prison or jail must provide abortion services at no cost.
 If you are incarcerated in a federal prison, the Federal Bureau of Prisons will pay for the abortion only if the continuation of the pregnancy would endanger your life or if the pregnancy is the result of rape.
 If you wish, you may receive medical, religious, and social counseling in making your decision.

 Can I obtain an abortion if I am a detainee in ICE custody?

 Yes.
-Pregnant detainees in ICE custody, including minors, must have access to abortion services.
+A pregnant detainee in ICE custody, including minors, must have access to abortion services.
 No one can coerce you into obtaining an abortion or not obtaining an abortion.
-If you wish to receive an abortion, you must request it in clear, signed writing.
+If you want an abortion, you must sign a written statement clearly stating your intent.

 If I believe my rights have been violated, what can I do?

 If you are having issues with your health care plan covering abortion-related services, you can file a grievance or complaint directly with your plan.
 Depending on your plan type, you may also wish to file a complaint with: